oswald2/DGPatchMaker/README.md

 This is not as trivial as it sounds, as every sample library is structured differently and needs to be fit into DrumGizmos model.

+## Functionality

+Following functionality is NOT YET supported:

+ * Clicky Kit / Image Maps
+ * Directed Chokes
+ * Improved Metadata (in work)

+What is supported:

+ * Instruments, hits, sample selection, calculation of hit power (same as DGEdit), also loading and saving individual instruments
+ * Creation of the drumkit patch from the created instruments
+ * mute groups (old ones, not directed chokes)
+ * channel selections and routing
+ * GM and default MIDI map creation in XML and also in readable text format for reference

 ## Download

 Version 1.0 (compiled on Ubuntu 18.04 x86_64): [DGPatchMaker 1.0](https://www.onikudaki.net/blog/wp-content/uploads/2020/04/DGPatchMaker.zip)